BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 - "Search” field: Allows the user to search for contributors by name.
 - “Contributors” table: Displays columns for "Name", "Git Emails", "Projects", "Is Hidden" and “Options” icon.
 When the “Is Hidden” column is checked, the contributor is excluded from all app metrics and pages (except for the "Contributors" page).
 When the "Options" icon is clicked, a menu with the "Edit" and “Merge” options is shown.
 When the “Edit” option is clicked, the “Update Contributor Modal” is opened.
 When the “Merge” option is clicked, the “Merge Contributors Modal” is opened.

-The "Contributors" page displays includes pagination or infinite scroll to manage the number of entries shown.
+The "Contributors" page displays pagination to manage the number of entries shown.

 #### 2.8.1 Update Contributor Modal